dredge-bio/dredge/documentation/fields.md

 <!-- grid -->

-The URL to tab-separated values containing the names of treatment identifiers.
-This will be used to create a graphic heat map of transcript abundances across treatments.
+A URL to a table of values containing the names of treatment identifiers.
+If the file contains tabs, it will be parsed as a TSV, otherwise it will be parsed as a CSV.
+This table will be used to create a graphic heat map of transcript abundances across treatments.
 If left blank, a default grid will be generated.